Skip to main content

 Note: This code does not work for merged cells.

-2. In the popping up Searchable Drop-down List dialog box, you need to make the following settings.
+2. In the "Make the Drop-down List Searchable" dialog box, click the "OK" button to save the setting.

 Related articles: